 - Use e learning for team development/team learning

-Top tips for making e learning work (for training providers)
+Top tips for making e learning work

 - Include e-learning information in all your training literature (course flyers, registration and evaluation forms)